Commit451/ModalBottomSheetDialogFragment/README.md

 </menu>
 ```
-Then, use the builder to create and show the bottom sheet dialog:
+Use the builder to create and show the bottom sheet dialog:
 ```kotlin
 ModalBottomSheetDialogFragment.Builder()
     .add(R.menu.options)